TrickfireRobotics/urc-2023/docs/install_on_windows.md

 ## Docker Desktop
 Install [Docker Desktop for Windows](https://www.docker.com/products/docker-desktop).
 If you already have it, update it, and make sure it uses the WSL2 backend (Docker Desktop > Settings > Use the WSL 2 based engine).
 If Docker Desktop fails to start, try deleting `%appdata%/Docker`.

+You can't work with containers if Docker isn't running on Windows.
+There will be a whale icon in the Windows system tray if Docker is running.
+You can enable/disable Docker auto-starting when you log in (Docker Desktop > Settings > General > **Start Docker Desktop when you log in**).

 ## Git for Windows
 *If you know what you're doing, you can ignore these Git setup steps.*